-By developing products using renewable raw materials within its "Bio-based products" innovation platform, the Group is helping to preserve non-renewable fossil materials and to introduce ecodesign solutions with optimized environmental footprints, for example through recycling or as part of the circular economy (see paragraph 2.4.5.2 of this chapter).
+By developing products using renewable raw materials within its "Bio-based products" innovation platform, the Group is helping to preserve non-renewable fossil materials and to introduce eco-design solutions with optimized environmental footprints, for example through recycling or as part of the circular economy (see section 2.4.5.2 of this chapter).

-The Group's ongoing commitment was demonstrated in 2016 by the fact that products at least 20% made from renewable raw materials accounted for around 10% of Group sales.
-These products are described in paragraph 1.4.4.2 of this document.
-The decline compared to the 13% reported in 2014 was mainly due to the consolidation of Bostik in 2015 and the disposal of the activated carbon and filter aids business in 2016.
+This ongoing commitment was demonstrated in 2017 by the fact that products at least 20% made from renewable raw materials accounted for around 9% of Group sales.
+These products are described in section 1.4.4.2 of this document.